emanuelefaja/guide2life/health/nutrition/alcohol.md

 :::
 ## Health Risks of Alcohol

+> Drinking heavily, you abandon people, and they abandon you and you abandon yourself.
+It's a form of partial self-murder' **Jack Kerouac.** [^amburn]

 Each daily drink (10-12 g alcohol) is associated with a 4-13% increase in breast cancer risk in women, likely due to effects on estrogen.